solita/sv-security-scans-07-crash-course/README.md

 Uses the latest official Docker image from DockerHub for the prominent credentials scan tool GitLeaks.
 Note that using an official GitHub action requires a license.
-Therefore, you are interested to adopt/adapt this workflow!
+Therefore, you are interested to adopt/adapt this workflow to be able to use Gitleaks!

 ### 2. `tfsec-02.yml`

-...
+Terraform IaC security scanner.

 ### 3. `checkov-03.yml`